Ann Getty

 Ann Getty (née Gilbert, March 11, 1941 – September 14, 2020) was an American philanthropist, publisher, paleoanthropologist and socialite.
 As a fellow of the Leakey Foundation, she worked on archeological digs in Turkey and Ethiopia and was part of a team that excavated Ardipithecus fossils.
 She provided funding for the National Museum of Ethiopia and redesigned the museum's garden.
 Getty served as president of Grove Press, a publishing house that she and Lord Weidenfeld purchased in 1985, and founded the interior design firm Ann Getty and Associates in 1995.

-In 1964 she married billionaire Gordon Getty, the fourth son of oil baron J. Paul Getty, then the richest man in the world.
+In 1964 she married billionaire Gordon Getty, the fourth son of oil baron J. Paul Getty, then the richest man in the world and had 4 children.
 As his wife she was a prominent society hostess in both New York City and San Francisco high society and a philanthropist for political, artistic, and scientific causes.
 She served on the boards of the Metropolitan Museum of Art, the New York Public Library, New York University, and Wexner Center for the Arts, and was a patron of the San Francisco Symphony, the San Francisco Opera, and the San Francisco Conservatory of Music.
 Getty ran fundraising events for Democratic political candidates including Kamala Harris and Barack Obama, and hosted cultural salons in her Pacific Heights mansion.

 Early life

 Getty was born Ann Gilbert on March 11, 1941, in Gustine, California.
 Her parents, William Gilbert and Anna Bekedam Gilbert, managed a dairy farm.
-When she was twelve years old, her family moved from Gustine to Wheatland, California and operated a peach and walnut farm.
-She graduated from the University of California, Berkeley with dual degrees in biology and anthropology.
+When she was twelve years old, her family moved from Gustine to Wheatland, California, and operated a peach and walnut farm.
+She graduated from the University of California, Berkeley, with dual degrees in biology and anthropology.

 Career and philanthropy

-Getty did fieldwork as a paleoanthropologist in the 1990s, participating in archeological digs with the Leakey Foundation, for which she served as a fellow, and Tim D. White in Great Rift Valley, Ethiopia and in Turkey.
+Getty did fieldwork as a paleoanthropologist in the 1990s, participating in archeological digs with the Leakey Foundation, for which she served as a fellow, and Tim D. White in Great Rift Valley, Ethiopia, and in Turkey.
 She provided funding for the expeditions and financial support for the National Museum of Ethiopia.
 She was part of the team that excavated the Ardipithecus fossils.
 Getty worked under Desmond Clark and F. Clark Howell in a laboratory in Addis Ababa as part of the Middle Awash Research Project.
 She worked alongside researchers Berhane Asfaw, Giday WoldeGabriel, Yonas Beyene, Yohannes Haile-Selassie, Sileshi Semaw, Erksin Savas, and Cesur Pehlevan.
 She helped upgrade the human evolutionary research laboratory in Ethiopia and created a research facility with fossil storage.
 She also redesigned the National Museum of Ethiopia's garden.

 In the mid-1980s, Getty lived in New York City and served on the boards of the Metropolitan Museum of Art, the New York Public Library, and New York University.
 In 1985, she and Sir George Weidenfeld created the Wheatland Corporation and purchased the publishing house Grove Press for $2 million.
 She invested $15 million into the firm and folded Wheatland and Grove together, renaming the unified company Grove Weidenfeld and served as the company's president.
 In 1993, Grove Weidenfeld became an imprint of Atlantic Monthly Press.